motekulo/progpedal/index.md

 Some criteria that are important to me:

 I don't want to run a full Linux/ Jack setup.
-I already do that with my home studio setup.
+I already do that with my home studio.
 I want to be able to have the pedal on my pedal board, turn it on, and have it work.

 I only want a few knobs to turn, and not a complex interface to navigate.
 When